 As seen on Global Banking and Finance Review

-For many people, the past year has meant a big shift in their work lives, with offices replaced either in part or completely with working from home.
-The coronavirus pandemic has forced us all to rethink social distancing and safe working practices, meaning that for some that bustling office environment feels like a distant memory.
+For many people, recent years have caused a big shift in their work lives, with offices replaced either in part or completely with working from home.
+The pandemic forced us all to rethink safe working practices, meaning that for some that bustling office environment still feels like a distant memory.

-Many businesses have embraced remote working, to some degree they were given no choice, but flexible working patterns have also resulted in a lot of benefits for employees.
-It’s meant less time spent commuting and more free time at our disposal, albeit with limited ways to spend it.
-And, with employees driving a demand for ongoing flexibility, you would be forgiven for assuming that the office will remain a thing of the past.
+Many businesses have since embraced remote working.
+Now, flexible working patterns have unearthed a lot of benefits for employees.
+It means less time spent commuting and more free time at their disposal and with employees driving a demand for ongoing flexibility, you would be forgiven for assuming that the office as we knew it will remain a thing of the past.

-Last year, Peldon Rose commissioned a report to examine the Office of the Future.
-We spoke to a cross-section of the UK business community, from business owners and senior leadership staff, to those with non-managerial roles.
-The results were fascinating and provided much food for thought about the role and lasting importance of an office-based environment.
+In 2020, Peldon Rose commissioned a report to examine the Office of the Future.
+We spoke to a cross-section of the UK business community, from business owners and senior leadership staff to others in non-managerial roles.
+The results were fascinating and provided much food for thought about the role and lasting importance of a place-based environment, and still ring true today.

 How important is an office space?

-One thing that came through very clearly in our research was that people felt the office would become a place for the interactive side of working — socialising, collaborating on tasks, training or brainstorming.
-We also saw that many employees, particularly those who are younger, placed a high value on the learning and development opportunities that working alongside others provides.
+What was extremely clear from our research was that people felt the office would become a place for the interactive side of working — socialising, collaborating on tasks, training or brainstorming.
+We also saw that many employees placed a high value on the learning and development opportunities that working alongside others provides.

 For this, you need a suitable office space.
-While there may be certain restrictions to consider for the foreseeable future, such as one-way systems and extra space around workstations, the primary purpose of the office space looks set to change.
-It will no longer simply be the place to get your head down and get through your to-do list, the office will become a social and learning destination.
-This means, creating the right office space has never been more important to help deliver a return on investment.
+The primary purpose of the office continues to evolve.
+It will no longer simply be the place to get your head down and get through your to-do list but will instead become a social and learning destination.
+This means that creating the right space has never been more important to help deliver a return on investment.

-Even before the pandemic we were seeing a demand, driven by younger employees, for modern and open working environments and practices.
-We predict this will be amplified even further, with the office space becoming a key factor in attracting and retaining talent.
+Even before the pandemic, we saw a demand for modern, open and agile working environments and practices.
+We predict this will be amplified even further, with the office becoming a key factor in attracting and retaining talent.

-The physical and mental toll of working from home
+The physical and mental implications of working from home

-While working from home has many advantages, it is having a marked impact on physical and mental wellbeing.
+While working from home has many advantages, it can have a marked impact on physical and mental wellbeing.
 One example of this is eye strain caused by increased screen time.

 There is also the reduced access to proper equipment like chairs and desks to take into account.
 This has led many of us to improvise, meaning we’ve had to work from beds, sofas and even ironing boards, so the impact also extends to posture.